stuartjamesmcnicholas/pyodide_c_tutorial/README.md

 nanobind into this.

 ```
+  #A Python virtual environment just for pyodide installation.
+If you have another way of running pip then do that.
   python3.12 -m venv pyodide_env/
   source pyodide_env/bin/activate
   python3 -m pip install pyodide-build
   pyodide config get emscripten_version
+  #An emscripten installation of specific version required by pyodide, this is different from my useal emscripten.
   git clone https://github.com/emscripten-core/emsdk.git
   cd emsdk/
   ./emsdk install 3.1.58